Tamarindo Costa Rica

 Location and Map

-Located in the northwestern part of Costa Rica, the town of Tamarindo is the largest developed beach town in Guanacaste.
-The main attractions in the area are surfing and eco-tourism.
+The town of Tamarindo Costa Rica is the largest developed beach town in Guanacaste.
+Tamarindo Beach is the main attraction for surfing and eco-tourism.
 From Liberia International Airport (LIR) is a 1 hour 35 minute drive (78 km/49 miles) and from San Jose International Airport (SJO) it is approximately a 5 hour drive (258 km/160 miles).
+It has a great location near other great surfing towns.